US STOCKS-Wall St slips, Dow posts biggest weekly loss of 2013

 NEW YORK, Aug 16 (Reuters) - U.S. stocks fell slightly on Friday, and the Dow industrials posted the biggest weekly loss this year as rising bond yields hurt shares paying rich dividends and earnings from retailers disappointed investors.

-The S&P 500 utilities sector, down 1.1 percent, led the day’s decline as the yield on the benchmark 10-year U.S. Treasury note rose to a two-year high, making the highest dividend-paying stocks less attractive.
+The S&P 500 utilities sector, down 1.1 percent, led the day’s decline as the yield on the benchmark 10-year U.S. Treasury note rose to 2.83 percent, making the highest dividend-paying stocks less attractive.

 Nordstrom late Thursday was the most recent department store chain to miss revenue estimates.
 The upscale retailer cut its full-year sales and profit forecasts.
 Shares fell 4.9 percent to $56.43.